 | ||About Our Practice|

 Dr. Tony Nicholas was born and raised in CapeTown, South Africa and received a scholarship to play rugby from Life Chiropractic College in Marietta Georgia.
 Upon graduation he was introduced to Dr. John Ellis who at the time was the chairman of the Georgia Board of Examiners.
 The rest as they say "is history".
-Dr. Nicholas moved to Griffin, bought the clinic and fell in love and married a beautiful local dental hygenist.
-Dr. Nicholas and his wife Gina are blessed with four wonderful children, Danielle, Mia Kathryn, Noah and Harrison.
+Dr. Nicholas moved to Griffin, bought the clinic .
+Dr. Nicholas has been blessed with four wonderful children, Danielle, Mia Kathryn, Noah and Harrison.
 He is active in the community with coaching soccer and baseball and understands the rigors of parenthood and the associated stresses and strains of daily life.
 He also participates in Partners in education with Crescent Elementary School and Partners in Preschool with the First Methodist Preschool.
 He and several other area chiropractors also provide physicals every year for the Special Olympic athletes in Griffin.
 The doctors and staff consider that one of the best days of the year.
 Dr. Nicholas is an active member of several state and national associations.
 He has served as an examiner for the National Board of Chiropractic Examiners for eight years.
 Presently he is the chairman of the Ethics Committee for the Georgia Chiropractic Association and has also served as the first, second and third vice president.
 Due to his involvement with these organizations, Dr. Nicholas receives in excess of 60 hours of continuing education each year.

 These experiences in the community and the profession and the emotional demands of sports and life enable Dr. Nicholas to be uniquely qualified in the fields of pediatrics, geriatrics, personal injury, maternity and spinal joint conditions.